-Irish research centres need financial support to keep ahead
+Irish research centres need financial support to keep ahead with industry 4.0

 Professor Mark Ferguson, Director General at Science Foundation Ireland (SFI) and Chief Scientific Adviser to the Government of Ireland, believes promoting collaboration between industry and researchers will keep Ireland ahead of the curve.

 “Funding research centres, which are aimed at ensuring Ireland occupies a leading position within this manufacturing revolution, is essential in helping us maintain Ireland’s competitive edge.”

 Shared solutions to 3D-printing and AI to help the wider research community

 These centres will focus on smart manufacturing, artificial intelligence and 3D printing.
 Thus, giving their industry partners access to research expertise and innovative technologies.
 It’s the beginnings of industry 4.0

 “These centres keep the leading edge of both types of organisation pulling in the same direction.
 Thus, moving towards a common goal,” says Dr Ciarán Seoighe, Deputy Director General at SFI.

 “By developing that community of practice, you create a space where people can share ideas.
 Similarly share challenges and find solutions to problems faster, building up a core of knowledge.”